 Rachel Allen (Alzheimer's Research Uk), Barbara Lewis (Limon Attire Ltd), Siana Glen (Occupational Therapy student), Emma Parr (Occupational Therapy student), Leon Lockley (Freelance Director of Photography/Cameraman/Editor & visiting lecturer at SHU), Andrew Pearse (The Valerie Foundation & Heeley City Farm), Lee Pearse (The Valerie Foundation & Heeley City Farm), Grace Stead (Enrichment For The Elderly & Sheffield Dementia Action Alliance), Sam Smith (Oral Historian)

-Roger Baker, Mandy Bent, Mick Black, Julie Blacker, Siana Glen, Ryan Green, Diane Hinchliffe, Ibraheem Abdul Kareem, Barbara Lewis, Leon Lockley, Chris Lowe, Linda Mallinson, Richard Melland, J S May, Andrew Pearse, Lee Pearse, Saskia Peet, Jake Richardson, Grace Stead, Judy Stevenson, Esme Turner, Lucas Turner, Andy Vine, Neil Webb, work from 2 workshops from the Age Better 'Drink Wise Age Well' project and images from Dunhill & Sheffield Hallam University Dysphagia Research Project
+Roger Baker, Mandy Bent, Mick Black, Julie Blacker, Siana Glen, Ryan Green, Diane Hinchliffe, Ibraheem Abdul Kareem, Barbara Lewis, Leon Lockley, Chris Lowe, Linda Mallinson, Richard Melland, J S May, Andrew Pearse, Lee Pearse, Saskia Peet, Jake Richardson, Grace Stead, Judy Stevenson, Esme Turner, Lucas Turner, Andy Vine, Neil Webb, work from 2 workshops from the Age Better 'Drink Wise Age Well' project and images from Dunhill Medical Trust and Sheffield Hallam University's research project into Thermal Imaging as a tool to support older people in care homes

 Special thanks to...